Mexico Travel Guide | Visit and Explore Mexico

 Rivera’s mural was painted between the years 1946 and 1947 and is the principal work of the “Museo Mural Diego Rivera” adjacent to the Alameda in the historic center of Mexico City.
 It measures 15 meters long and it stood at the end of Alameda Park.

-The mural survived the 1985 earthquake, which destroyed the hotel, and was later moved across the street to the Museo Mural Diego Rivera, built after the earthquake for the purpose of housing and displaying Rivera’s restored mural.
+The mural survived the 1985 earthquake, which destroyed the hotel, and was later moved across the street to the Museo Mural Diego Rivera, built after the earthquake for housing and displaying Rivera’s restored mural.

 Artistic subtext